ShanujaSaliya/Chocolate-Analytics/README.md

-# 🍫 Chocolate Sales Data Analysis
+# 🍫 Chocolate Sales Data Analysis (Using SQL and Power BI)

 ## 1. Introduction
-This project analyzes chocolate sales data stored in the `choco_data` table of the `choco_db` database.
-The dataset contains details about salespersons, products, geographies, revenues, costs, profits, and markups.
-The goal is to answer key business questions using SQL queries to support decision-making.
+This project analyzes chocolate sales data from the choco_data table in the choco_db database.
+Using SQL, key insights on salespersons, products, and geographies were derived.
+The results were further visualized in Power BI with interactive charts, page navigation, and tooltips for clear and actionable insights.

 ## 2. Dataset Description
-The table `choco_data` contains the following fields:
+The table contains the following fields:

 - **Sales_Person** – Name of the salesperson handling the sale.
 - **Geography** – Country/region where the sale took place.